-To make your job easier, GOBankingRates compared hundreds of credit cards and thousands of data points — including annual fees, balance transfer fees, annual percentage rates and more — for its first annual Best Credit Cards ranking.
+To make your job easier, GOBankingRates compared hundreds of credit cards and thousands of data points — including annual fees, balance transfer fees, annual percentage rates and more — for its first annual Best Credit Cards rankings.
 Here are GOBankingRates’ picks for the Best Balance Transfer Credit Cards of 2019.

 - Best Balance Transfer Credit Cards

 - Learn More About Balance Transfer Cards

-If you typically carry a balance on your card, you’ll want a low interest rate, and Navy Federal’s Platinum credit card has a starting APR of just 8.24%.
+If you typically carry a balance on your card, you’ll want a low interest rate, and Navy Federal’s Platinum Credit Card has a variable APR of just 7.99%-18.00%.
 But for balance transfers, you’ll pay 0% for 12 months.
 This card is best for those who are looking for a low interest rate to pay off large purchases over time.